akuhara/MC3deconv/README.md

 ## How to run

-One may run the program by `mpirun -np [Nproc] /path/to/this/package/bin/mc3deconv`, for example.
+One may run the program by `mpirun -np [Nproc] (path to the root directory of this package)/bin/mc3deconv`, for example.
  * Nproc = Number of processes (must be >= 2).
- * A parameter file named "params.in" must be exist in the working directory.
-See below for more details.
+ * A parameter file named "params.in" must be exist in the current directory.
+See below for detailed format of the parameter file.

 The easiest way to test is:

 `cd sample1`

 `mpirun -np 2 ../bin/mc3deconv`

+In the `sample1` directory, all necessary data and parameter files are already installed.

 ---